pepes97/prompt-versioner/README.md

 # Using the main CLI (auto-detects database in current directory)
 pv dashboard --port 5000 --host localhost

+# Using the standalone dashboard command
+prompt-dashboard --port 5000 --host localhost

 # Or run from Python
 poetry run python examples/run_dashboard.py